The endocrine system is probably one of the most important systems in your entire body.

 Your thyroid is most known for its ability to help regulate your metabolism through the most powerful thyroid hormone T3 (triiodothyronine).

-T3 is secreted directly from the thyroid gland but also produced through the conversion process from T4 (thyroxine).
+T3 is secreted directly from the thyroid gland but is also produced through the conversion process from T4 (thyroxine).

 An excess of thyroid hormone (such as seen in hyperthyroidism) causes your entire body to “speed up”.

-Those with hyperthyroidism experience symptoms such as diarrhea, rapid heart rate, weight loss and hair loss.
+Those with hyperthyroidism experience symptoms such as diarrhea, rapid heart rate, weight loss, and hair loss.

 Those with hypothyroidism experience the exact opposite as their entire body “slows down”.

-Those with hypothyroidism may experience symptoms such as weight gain, depression, constipation, a slower than normal heart rate, a low body temperature and dry skin.
+Those with hypothyroidism may experience symptoms such as weight gain, depression, constipation, a slower-than-normal heart rate, a low body temperature, and dry skin.

 Thyroid problems can be easily diagnosed and assessed with simple routine blood tests.